kcrossen/CloudWatch_Remote_Monitor/README.md

 ## This is absolutely crucial if painlessness is important to you: ##
 ### First, get your app working in PyCharm where debugging is relatively painless. ###

+From this very repository, download and unzip Kivy-OSX-Build_Kit.zip,
+$ cd <Kivy-OSX-Build_Kit>

+### Read READ_ME_FIRST.txt, I mean really, read that first and follow the directions therein.
+You will build get an OSX app that has my icon, admittedly not great.
+You can Google instructions for making your own icon source files.
+The process is quite simple and monumentally boring, but they get the job done in maybe 30 minutes.